tucher/JsonFusion/docs/WHY_REFLECTION.md

 ## Types Propagate: Unexpected Benefits

-When you commit to "types as schema," the benefits ripple into places you didn't initially anticipate.
-A concrete example: error reporting.
+When you commit to "types as schema," benefits ripple into unexpected places.
+Error reporting is a concrete example.

-### The Error Reporting Discovery
+### Discovery: Types Enable Zero-Overhead Error Paths

-When implementing error diagnostics, the obvious question arises: how do we track the current position in the JSON structure to report meaningful error paths like `$.statuses[3].user.name` instead of just "error at byte 45231"?
+How do you report `$.statuses[3].user.name` instead of "error at byte 45231"?
+Traditional approaches allocate dynamically (`std::vector<PathElement>`), pre-allocate wastefully (128-level fixed buffer), or skip path tracking entirely.

-Traditional approaches:
-- **Dynamic allocation**: `std::vector<PathElement>` grows as you descend into nested structures.
-Simple, but allocates on every parse.
-- **Fixed buffer**: Pre-allocate a large buffer (e.g., 128 levels deep).
-Wasteful for simple structs, might overflow for deep ones.
-- **No path tracking**: Just report byte offsets.
-Fast but user-hostile.

-**But we have types.** And types already encode the structure.
+**But we have types.** Walk the type structure at compile time to calculate maximum schema depth:

-The realization: we can walk the type structure at **compile time** and calculate the maximum nesting depth.
-Not the JSON depth (which is data-dependent), but the **schema depth** - how deep can this particular type structure possibly nest?

 ```cpp
 consteval std::size_t calc_type_depth<Type, SeenTypes...>()
 ```

-This function:
-- Walks your struct definitions recursively
-- Counts fields, nested objects, array elements
-- **Detects cycles** in recursive types (by tracking `SeenTypes`)
-- Returns the maximum possible depth

-Result: for a `TwitterData` structure with moderate nesting, the compiler determines at compile time: "worst case is 8 levels deep."
-So we allocate a `std::array<PathElement, 8>` on the stack.
-No runtime allocation.
-No arbitrary limits. **The type told us the exact size we need.**
+For a `TwitterData` structure, the compiler determines: "worst case is 8 levels deep" and allocates `std::array<PathElement, 8>` on the stack. **No runtime allocation.
+No arbitrary limits.
+The type told us the exact size.** Cyclic recursive types are detected automatically; only then does a macro flag switch to dynamic allocation.

-For schemas with cyclic recursive types (like tree structures), the analysis detects the cycle and can switch to dynamic allocation via a macro flag - but only when actually needed.
+Similar analysis detects map-like containers (`schema_analyzis::has_maps<T>()`).
+If your model has no maps, the path tracking needs no key buffers—buffer size is set to 1 byte. **Pay for what you use, automatically, with no configuration.**

 ### The Cascading Benefits

-This wasn't planned from the start.
-It emerged from taking "types as schema" seriously:

-1. **Zero-overhead error tracking**: Path tracking costs nothing when parsing succeeds (the common case).
-Just incrementing a counter in a stack-allocated array + assigning array index / string view key name
+1. **Zero overhead**: Path tracking on success is just counter increments in a stack array

-2. **Constexpr-compatible**: Because the depth calculation is `consteval`, error reporting works in compile-time parsing tests.
-You can write `static_assert` tests that verify specific error paths.

-3. **Type safety in error messages**: The path `$.statuses[3].user.name` corresponds **directly** to your `struct TwitterData { vector<Status> statuses; }` and `struct Status { User user; }`.
-The semantic meaning comes from the types.
+2. **Constexpr-compatible**: Error paths work in compile-time tests (`static_assert`)
+3. **Type-safe messages**: `$.statuses[3].user.name` maps directly to your struct definitions
+4. **Programmatic navigation**: `visit_by_path()` provides type-safe access to any location—a compile-time-aware analog to `std::variant::visit`, useful for applying defaults or inspecting partial state after errors

-4. **Automatic optimization**: Simple flat structs get tiny error stacks (3-4 levels).
-Deep recursive structures get what they need.
-No configuration, no tuning - the types determine the optimal strategy.
+5. **Automatic optimization**: Simple structs get 3-4 level stacks; deep structures get what they need

-None of this required separate schema definition, configuration files, or runtime introspection. **The types contained all the information needed to build sophisticated error reporting with zero runtime overhead.**
+None of this required configuration. **The types contained all the information** for sophisticated error reporting with zero runtime overhead.

-This is the deeper promise of "types as intent": when you encode your intent in the type system, the compiler becomes your ally in ways you didn't predict.
-Features that seem unrelated to parsing (like error reporting infrastructure) naturally derive optimal implementations from the same type information.
+This is the deeper promise: when you encode intent in types, the compiler becomes your ally in ways you didn't predict.
+Features seemingly unrelated to parsing (error infrastructure, path navigation) naturally derive optimal implementations from the same type information.
+There are no global knobs because they're simply not needed.

-The type system isn't just describing your data model.
-It's a rich source of compile-time knowledge that propagates through the entire system, enabling optimizations and features that would require explicit configuration in less type-driven designs.

 ## Embedded Philosophy: Pay for What You Use